apache/pekko/docs/src/main/paradox/remoting.md

 ## Configuration

-To enable classic remoting in your Akka project you should, at a minimum, add the following changes to your `application.conf` file:
+To enable classic remoting in your Pekko project you should, at a minimum, add the following changes to your `application.conf` file:

 ```